 - Low-Carb Vegetables: Broccoli, cauliflower, kale, spinach, arugula, asparagus, carrot, bell pepper, zucchini, and onion.

-- Low-Carb Fruits: Apple, honeydew melon, and peach.
+- Low-Carb Fruits: Green apple, honeydew melon, and peach.

 Note: Grains and legumes are not allowed on the keto diet.

-When you are on the keto diet, your carbohydrate intake has to be extremely limited, and you must avoid certain high-carb foods.
+When you are on the keto diet, your carbohydrate intake has to be extremely low and limited, and you must avoid most high-carb foods.
 Scroll down to know which foods they are.

 High-Carb Foods To Avoid On Keto